 They found the newborn and his adolescent parents huddled together in a musty, dank, smelly stable.
 Undeterred or confused by this little one’s lowly beginnings, the shepherds left holy ground, serving as the first evangelists to point people to Christ.

-Two Sundays ago, a church member sang “A Baby Changes Everything,” in our worship service on Sunday.
+A beautiful song to be sung at Christmas time is “A Baby Changes Everything.”
 The song shares the point of view of both Mary and Joseph and their handling of a newborn child.
 Adding a newborn to the household is a game changer.
 My wife and I have six children and every time we’ve brought a baby home, the household routine takes a back seat to the infant’s schedule…or lack thereof.
 But would we have it any other way?
 Absolutely not!
 However, there are those who believe the disruption isn’t worth it and opt out of a perfectly viable pregnancy via abortion.

-The abortion giant Planned Parenthood has garnered much attention as of late in regards to their handling of the remains of aborted babies.
+The abortion giant Planned Parenthood has garnered much attention in recent years in regards to their handling of the remains of aborted babies.
 Undercover investigative journalists uncovered unethical practices at several differing clinics across America.
 It seems that this entity would strive to keep its nose clean to allow the outrage of Conservatives to cool.
-However, a recent Tweet confirms that the abortion leader feels little remorse about their deviant practices.
+However, a a social media post confirms that the abortion leader feels little remorse about their deviant practices.
 Someone from Planned Parenthood actually tweeted the following:

 “Imagine ‘life in a magical land where abortions and birth control are free and plentiful’ This place exists.”